Oil and Gas Development and Marine Mammals

 What the Commission Is Doing

 The Commission regularly reviews and comments on Bureau of Ocean Energy Management (BOEM) proposed oil and gas activities and on proposed Marine Mammal Protection Act (MMPA) incidental take authorizations in all U.S. federal waters, also referred to as the U.S. Outer Continental Shelf (OCS).
 We also comment on and promote environmental studies to better understand the potential effects of oil and gas activities on marine mammals, and facilitate efforts to identify, prioritize, and address information needs through the convening of workshops and meetings.
-The products of Commission-sponsored projects and workshops are made available through workshop reports.

 Regulatory Framework for Oil and Gas Leasing

-After the 2010 Deepwater Horizon oil spill in the Gulf of Mexico, the Department of the Interior re-structured responsibilities within the department for the regulation, enforcement, and revenue collections associated with offshore oil and gas development:
+After the 2010 Deepwater Horizon oil spill in the Gulf of Mexico, the Department of the Interior (DOI) re-structured responsibilities within the department for the regulation, enforcement, and revenue collections associated with offshore oil and gas development:

 - Bureau of Ocean Energy Management (BOEM): charged with balanced and responsible development of conventional and renewable energy resources in the U.S. OCS, including resource evaluation, planning, and other activities related to leasing;